-Ahh...the feel of a new purchase, a brand new, shiny object here to improve life.
-Buying can feel so good.
-It feels so good until panic, denial, and frustration set in after receiving a credit card bill.
-This is the trap of emotional spending.
-To stop emotional spending in its tracks you need to know the warning signs:
+Ahh...the feeling of a new purchase.
+A brand new, shiny object here to improve life.
+Buying can feel so good until panic, denial, and frustration set in after receiving your credit card bill.
+You then feel so bad about your bill that you want to spend to cover your feelings.
+You have now entered the trap of emotional spending.
+To stop emotional spending, you need to know the warning signs:

 Phase #1: Bad Feeling

 To get rid of this "bad feeling" you may distract yourself with the thrill of the hunt, so you set out to go shopping.
 It can be logging onto Amazon, heading out to the mall, or taking a friend to browse around a few stores.
 Instead of acknowledging what you are feeling, you distract yourself.